Get up to 4 quotes by filling in only 1 quick form

 Monocrystalline solar panels, also called single-crystalline cells are manufactured from the purest silicon.
 A crystal of this type of silicon is grown in a complex process to produce a long rod.
 The rod is then cut into wafers that will make the solar cells.
 Monocrystalline solar panels are known to deliver the highest efficiency in standard test conditions when compared to the other 2 types of solar cells.
 The current delivered monocrystalline solar panel efficiency stands at 22-27%.
 You can recognise a monocrystalline panel by the rounded edge and the dark colour.

 Solar panels made of polycrystalline solar panels, also called multi crystalline cells are slightly less efficient than those made up of monocrystalline solar cells.
-This is due to the nature of production.
+That's why they are often used in producing cheap solar panels to reduce the costs.
 The silicon is not grown as a single cell but as a block of crystals.
 These blocks are then cut into wafers to produce individual solar cells.
 The current delivered polycrystalline solar panel efficiency stands at 15-22%.
 You can recognise a polycrystalline solar panel by the square cut and blue speckled colour.

 Thin film solar panels are made by covering a substrate of glass, plastic or metal with one or more thin-layers of photovoltaic material.
 Thin film solar panels are usually flexible and low in weight.
 It is known that thin film solar panels degrade somewhat faster than mono and polycrystalline solar panels.
 Production of this kind of panels is less complex, thus their output is 5% less than monocrystalline solar panel efficiency.
 Normally, thin film cells deliver between 15-22% solar panel efficiency.